 - Reducing the Carbon Footprint – The Millennial Perspective Panel Discussion Session

 This enlightening panel discussion — which focused on how nurses can better reduce their carbon footprint to create a more sustainable future — was without a doubt one of my highlights of the conference.
-The panel was chaired by ACN Chief Executive Officer Adjunct Professor Kylie Ward FACN and included panel members Melinda Goode MACN, Nick Hayward MACN (Undergraduate), Catelyn Richards MACN, Luke Yokota MACN.
+The panel was chaired by ACN Chief Executive Officer Adjunct Professor Kylie Ward FACN and included panel members Melinda Goode MACN, Nick Hayward MACN(Student), Catelyn Richards MACN, Luke Yokota MACN.
 I am so proud of my fellow millennial nurses for their insightful analysis of how our profession can reduce our environmental impact.
 One particularly interesting aspect of the conversation single-use syringes which are thrown out after only one use for common tasks like drawing up an intravenous antibiotic.
 For me, this emphasised the need for innovation and learning in the reusing recycling sector of health care.
 My thinking cap is certainly on and I hope to come up with some world changing ideas and I challenge you to do the same.
 If like me their discussion has inspired you, have a think about getting involved with the ACN Climate or Disaster Health Community of Interests (COI).

 - Mitch McPherson’s Speech at the Gala Dinner